cthoyt/cthoyt.github.io/_posts/2022-12-19-gcbr-in-bioregistry.md

 ---
-The [Global Biodata Coalition](https://globalbiodata.org) released a list of [*Global Core Biodata Resources (GCBRs)*](https://globalbiodata.org/scientific-activities/global-core-biodata-resources) in December 2022, comprising 37 life sciences that they considered as having significant importance (selected following this [procedure](https://doi.org/10.5281/zenodo.5845116)).
+The [Global Biodata Coalition](https://globalbiodata.org) released a list of [*Global Core Biodata Resources (GCBRs)*](https://globalbiodata.org/scientific-activities/global-core-biodata-resources) in December 2022, comprising 37 life science databases that they considered as having significant importance (selected following this [procedure](https://doi.org/10.5281/zenodo.5845116)).
 While the [the Bioregistry](https://bioregistry.io) does not generally cover databases, many notable databases have one or more associated semantic spaces that are relevant for inclusion.
 Accordingly, 33 of 37 of the GCBRs (that's 89%) have one or more directly-related prefixes in the